 In recent years, there’s been an increasing number of anecdotes of MSG inducing migraines in people with a sensitivity.
-Migraines are fundamentally different from the Chinese Restaurant Syndrome symptoms, so determining if MSG causes migraines requires its own research.
+Migraines are fundamentally different from the MSG symptom complex symptoms, so determining if MSG causes migraines requires its own research.

 A review of MSG research published in Appetite, a peer-reviewed journal,states, “In the absence of clinical data, we cannot make any conclusions about glutamate as a potential trigger for migraine headaches.
 Therefore, with no consistent data to suggest that glutamate causes any type of headache, much more extensive clinical research would be required to establish a link between glutamate and migraine headaches”

 Are You Sensitive to MSG?